 model car kit:

-- Raced at the Japan Grand Prix in 1976.
+- Raced at the Japanese Formula 1 Grand Prix in 1976.

 - Includes photo-etched parts, plastic parts, rubber parts, water slide decals, assembly instructions and painting instructions.